stxphanx30/Poe-part-2-Prog7311/README.md

 ## Building and Running the Prototype

 1. Build in Visual Studio.
-2. Run the app or deploy to the server.
+2. Run the app
+3. Use these credentials to log in:
+   - as a farmer: Email:farmer1@agrienergy.com, Password: Farmer@123
+   - as an employee:Email: employee1@agrienergy.com, Password: Employee@123
+You can also find these credentials under Data/DbInitialiser.cs file -- there we go you can now see,add farmers and see product as an employee,and add,see product as a farmer-----

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## System Functionalities and User Roles